GaragePolitburo/FormSI060719/README.md

 getIndexfromQA(uint256 questionId, uint256 textId)
 getQAfromIndex(uint256 tokenId)
 ```
+Provides conversion between indices.
+The section of FormSI060719 that deals with questions and answers uses a QA index pair (`questionId, textId`) to refer to question and answer text.
+However, the ERC721 section of the program (see below) refers to a question or answer with a single token index (`tokenId`).
+The token indices 0 through 12 contain the questions, the first entered answer will receive token index 13, the second question entered will receive token index 14, etc...
+The function `getIndexfromQA(uint256 questionId, uint256 textId)` takes in a QA index pair, and returns the ERC721 token index.
+The function `getQAfromIndex(uint256 tokenId)` takes in the ERC721 token index, and returns a QA index pair.
+If any of the indices are out of bounds (using 14 for `questionId`, for example), the function throws.

-Provides indices for question and answer text.
-Each has an ERC721 token index (`tokenId`), which starts at zero, and goes high enough to accommodate all questions and answers.
-Each also has a QA index pair (`questionId, textId`).
-The index `questionId` identifies the question and varies from 0 to 12.
+A detail: in the QA index pair (`questionId, textId`), the index `questionId` identifies the question and varies from 0 to 12.
 When the index `textId` is zero, the question itself is selected.
 When the index `textId` is greater than zero, it selects an answer associated with `questionId`.
-The function `getIndexfromQA(uint256 questionId, uint256 textId)` takes in a QA index pair, and returns the ERC721 token index.
-The function `getQAfromIndex(uint256 tokenId)` takes in the ERC721 token index, and returns a QA index pair.
-If any of the indices are out of bounds (using 14 for `questionId`, for example), the function reverts.

 ## Market Functions

-There are two groups of functions here.
-The "For Sale" functions enable the token owner to put a token up for sale at a minimum price (`minPriceWei`), and enable anyone else to buy the token.
+There are three groups of functions here.
+The "For Sale" functions enable the token owner to put a token (really a question or answer) up for sale at a price (`minPriceWei`).
+If someone chooses to buy the token, the token and ether change hands.
 Information about whether a token is up for sale, and if so what its price is, can be obtained from `marketForSaleInfoByIndex(uint256 tokenId)`.

 The "Bid" functions enable anyone to put a bid up for any token.
 The token owner may choose to accept the bid, resulting in an exchange of the token for the amount of ether bid.
 Information about whether or not there's a bid on a token, and if so what the bid amount is, can be obtained from `marketBidInfoByIndex(uint256 tokenId)`.

+The "Withdraw" functions handle the withdraw of ether after a transaction.
 All money amounts are in wei (1 wei = 1e18 ether)

 Only the token owner (and not other authorized users from the ERC721 section of the code) can put a token up for sale, or accept a bid.